op3n-signal/Movies-app/README.md

   --Perform CRUD operations on Movie Database, Users Database, and UserMovies Database <br/>
   --They can search for a specific User by UserName <br/>
   --They can search the MovieID to get the movie Details

+--I implemented the DB Models and Contexts. <br />
+--I create the DB with commands and packages installed <br />
+--I configured the configure services area in the startup.cs file as well <br />